U.N. warns Lebanese against meddling in Syria conflict

 ‘NO MILITARY SOLUTION’

-Last week Syria said it issued arrest warrants against al-Hariri and a close political ally for “terrorist crimes” of financing and arming rebels fighting to oust Assad.
+Last week Syria said it issued arrest warrants against former Lebanese prime minister Saad al-Hariri and a close political ally for “terrorist crimes” of financing and arming rebels fighting to oust Assad.

-Separately, the council unanimously adopted a resolution extending for six months a U.N. peacekeeping mission in a demilitarized zone between Syria and Israel, which warned that border tensions could escalate with Syria’s civil war.

-U.N.
-Secretary-General Ban Ki-moon said Wednesday the crisis should be resolved through political dialogue and that “both parties must realize there is no military solution.”
+Separately, U.N.
+Secretary-General Ban Ki-moon told reporters on Wednesday that “both parties (in Syria) must realize there is no military solution.”

-U.N. diplomats and officials, however, say privately that it may be too late for a negotiated solution in a conflict that looks increasingly deadlocked.
+U.N. diplomats and officials, however, say privately that it may be too late for a negotiated solution in a conflict that looks increasingly deadlocked, with neither government forces nor the rebels in a position to deal a death blow to the other.

+Ban welcomed recent efforts by the Syrian opposition to overcome its divisions, saying it was a “critical” development.

-U.N.-Arab League peace envoy Lakhdar Brahimi has failed to get Russia and the United States to overcome their differences on Syria that have prevented the Security Council from taking any meaningful action in the conflict.
+He called on countries to support U.N.-Arab League peace envoy Lakhdar Brahimi, who has tried but failed so far to get Russia and the United States to overcome their differences on Syria that have prevented the Security Council from taking any meaningful action in the conflict.

-Syria’s staunch ally and arms supplier Russia, supported by China, has vetoed three Security Council resolutions condemning Assad and opposes the idea of sanctioning Assad’s government.
+Syria’s staunch ally and arms supplier Russia, supported by China, has vetoed three Security Council resolutions condemning Assad and has said that it strongly opposes the idea of sanctioning Assad’s government.
+Council diplomats say there are no signs Moscow is softening its position on Syria in New York.

+Syria has accused Saudi Arabia, Qatar, Turkey, the United States and France of funding and arming the rebels, an allegation the five countries have denied.
+U.N. diplomats and officials, however, say that weapons are clearly reaching the rebels via Gulf Arab states and Turkey.
+(Reporting by Louis Charbonneau; Editing by Vicki Allen)